-Sanctions and Remedies
+4. Sanctions and Remedies

-The adjudicator(s) will impose remedies and/or sanctions as necessary to end the misconduct, prevent its recurrence, and address its effects.

-The College reserves the right to take whatever measures deemed necessary in response to an allegation of sexual misconduct in order to protect the rights and personal safety of the complainant and Dunwoody community members.
-Individuals who are found responsible under this policy may face the following sanctions as appropriate for students, employees, visitors, or others.
-Each of these sanctions may be imposed alone or in combination for a respondent found responsible for sexual misconduct, including for violations of the sexual assault, dating violence, domestic violence, or stalking provisions of this policy:
+The Title IX Hearing Panel/adjudicator(s) will impose remedies and/or sanctions as necessary to end the misconduct, prevent its recurrence, and address its effects.
+The College reserves the right to take whatever measures deemed necessary in response to an allegation of Sexual Misconduct in order to protect the rights and personal safety of the complainant and Dunwoody community members.
+Not all forms of Sexual Misconduct are deemed equally serious offenses and, as a result, different remedies or sanctions may be imposed depending on the severity of the offense and any previous conduct violations.
+Individuals who are found responsible under this Policy may face sanctions as appropriate for students, employees, visitors, or others, including, but not limited to the following sanctions.
+Each of these sanctions and other sanctions may be imposed alone or in combination for a respondent found responsible for Sexual Misconduct, as defined by this Policy:

-- · verbal warning - · written warning - probation - suspension ranging from 1 semester to 5 with reinstatement requirements that could include behavioral contracts, required attendance at educational programs, required assessment or counseling, and other potential conditions on reinstatement; - · expulsion; - withholding of diploma or degree for a defined period of time or until the completion of assigned sanctions; - · revocation of admission to Dunwoody; - temporary or permanent restricted access to areas of campus, and campus events, activities, organizations or courses; - temporary or permanent removal from class or living or housing assignment; - · conditions upon presence on campus or at College events; - · no trespass or no contact orders; - required attendance at an educational training or meetings;

-- · writing a reflection paper;

-- · behavioral contracts;

-- · required assessment or counseling;

-- · community service hours;

-- · loss of salary or benefit such as travel funding

-- suspension of promotion and salary increments ranging from 1 semester to 5 years, with reinstatement requirements that could include behavioral contracts, required attendance at educational programs, required assessment or counseling, and other potential conditions on reinstatement;

-- · removal or non-renewal of scholarships or honors;

-- · transfer or change of job or responsibilities;

-- · demotion;

-- · termination of employment;

-- · payment of restitution or costs incurred.
+- · verbal warning; - written warning; - · probation; - suspension, ranging from 1 semester to 5 with reinstatement requirements that could include behavioral contracts, required attendance at educational programs, required assessment or counseling, and other potential conditions on reinstatement; - expulsion; - withholding of diploma or degree for a defined period of time or until the completion of assigned sanctions; - · temporary or permanent revocation of degree; - · revocation of admission to Dunwoody; - temporary or permanent restricted access to areas of campus, and campus events, activities, organizations or courses; - temporary or permanent removal from class or living or housing assignment; - · conditions upon presence on campus or at College events; - · no trespass or no-contact orders; - · required attendance at an educational training or meetings; - writing a reflection paper; - · behavioral contracts; - · required assessment or counseling; - · community service hours; - · loss of salary or benefit such as travel funding; - suspension of promotion and salary increments ranging from 1 semester to 5 years, with reinstatement requirements that could include behavioral contracts, required attendance at educational programs, required assessment or counseling, and other potential conditions on reinstatement; - · removal or non-renewal of scholarships or honors; - transfer or change of job or responsibilities; - · demotion; - · termination of employment; - · payment of restitution or costs incurred.